Pentagon: Chinese spy balloon spotted over Western US

 “I thought maybe it was a legitimate UFO,” he said.
 “So I wanted to make sure I documented it and took as many photos as I could.”

-AP Diplomatic Writer Matthew Lee in Washington and Matthew Brown in Billings, Montana, contributed to this report.
+Associated Press writers Matthew Lee, Aamer Madhani and Zeke Miller in Washington and Matthew Brown in Billings, Montana, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.